cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For the NIST curves P-256 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
-When these curves are used, the responder of an HPKE ciphertext MUST validate that the ephemeral public key `pkE` is on the curve.
+When these curves are used, the recipient of an HPKE ciphertext MUST validate that the ephemeral public key `pkE` is on the curve.
 The relevant validation procedures are defined in {{keyagreement}}